Exodus 36

 20And he made boards for the tabernacle of shittim wood, standing up.
 21The length of a board was ten cubits, and the breadth of a board one cubit and a half.
 22One board had two tenons, equally distant one from another: thus did he make for all the boards of the tabernacle.
 23And he made boards for the tabernacle; twenty boards for the south side southward: 24And forty sockets of silver he made under the twenty boards; two sockets under one board for his two tenons, and two sockets under another board for his two tenons.

 Now the frame begins.
 Boards of acacia wood, each ten cubits high, set into silver sockets.
-The boards are identical, uniformly crafted - not a rough structure, but a precise skeleton.
+The boards are identical, uniformly crafted - a precise skeleton.
 Silver sockets for the south side hold forty boards, two sockets under each board.
 Everything is counted, measured, and prepared to support the structure that will hold the most holy place.

 The boards rise - silver sockets at the foot, gold rings at the side, bars threading them together.
 The tabernacle is not a tent that flutters; it is a structure that stands.